We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Take a look at this infographic to learn more about how your credit score is calculated.

 - If I don’t have a high credit score, can I still get a loan?
 Yes.
 As we said, many lenders won’t look at your credit score.
-If you’re in good financial standing, a lot of lenders will approve you.
+If you’re in good financial standing, a lot of lenders in Victoria will approve you.

 - Which is better to pay my expenses with?
 A credit card or a loan?
 This depends on how expensive the purchase is.
 Cheaper items like consumer goods (groceries, clothing, etc.) can be paid for using a credit card if the monthly bills are not a problem.
 However, larger expenses like cars and houses can cost tens, even hundreds of thousands of dollars.
 In these cases, a loan is probably the better option.